Judge admonishes El Chapo's lawyer for opening statement

 The defense attorney also described the government's witnesses as liars seeking to mitigate their own jail sentences.
 "They're here because they want to get out of jail by any means necessary," Lichtman said.

 Federal prosecutors gave jurors a video tour of a tunnel between Mexico and an Arizona warehouse — a corridor Guzman allegedly used to speed drug deliveries to America.
-The warehouse was just two blocks from a U.S. Customs office.
+The warehouse was just two blocks from a U.S. Customs office in the border city of Douglas.

+Retired U.S. Customs Agent Carlos Salazar, the trial's first witness, told jurors agents were surprised at how sophisticated the tunnel was, saying it contained equipment that might be found in a car repair shop.

 The tunnel was half the length of a football field and large enough that a 5-foot-8-inch man barely had to lower his head to walk through it.
-It was equipped with electric lights and a hydraulic system to lift away flooring that was covered by a pool table.
+It was equipped with electric lights, an industrial-sized weigh scale and a hydraulic system to lift away flooring that was covered by a pool table.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.